Humanities Room 209

 Recent courses: Existentialism; Modernism/Postmodernism; Exile Literature; Literary Case Studies from Goethe to Kafka, Movies of the Third Reich, Film Theory: From Goebbels to Hollywood, and Critical Theory.
 Many of these courses fulfill the critical theory requirement.
 May be taught in English or in German.
 Offered every year.
 To be announced at registration.
 (4 credits)

 The department offers independent study options in the form of tutorials, independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.

 A departmental major in German Studies consists of at least 32 credits in German Studies above Intermediate German II, to include:

 - GERM 305.

 - At least two of the following: GERM 363, GERM 364, GERM 365, and GERM 366.

 - GERM 488 as the senior capstone experience.

 - 8 semester credits in or outside the German Studies department, which must include:

 - One course providing an introduction to critical theory and approved by the department.
-GERM 314 - Darwin/Nietzsche/Freud or GERM 337 - Dead White Men and most GERM 394 (topics courses) fulfill this requirement.
-Courses outside the department include all core courses counting toward the Critical Theory concentration, and possibly elective courses subject to approval of department.
+GERM 314 - Darwin/Nietzsche/Freud or GERM 337 - Dead White Men and most 300-level topics courses fulfill this requirement.
+Courses outside the department include all core courses counting toward the Critical Theory concentration, and possibly elective courses to approval of department.
 Other courses may also count, subject to department approval.

-- Participation in the Macalester German Study Abroad program, or another approved study abroad program (mentioned under "a").
+- Participation in the Macalester German Study Abroad program, or an equivalent program approved by the department (at least 12 credits).